Below is a list of majors and minors that students in the Faculty of Humanities and Social Sciences can pursue.

 If a student is doing one major, they must declare a "minor" area of study as well, in which they will complete at least eight courses (24 credit hours).

 Minors can be chosen from the same disciplines, above, or from the list below.
 Many of these are interdisciplinary options (those which draw on several departments to offer different perspectives on a subject) in the Faculty of Humanities and Social Sciences.

 Other BA Majors

 These additional major programs are not housed in the Faculty of Humanities and Social Sciences but you can choose to do a BA in these subjects.
-Contact the departments directly for further information.
+Contact the departments directly for further information on admission requirements.